RandomSanityProject/RandomSanityProject.github.io/rest_api.md

 Append ?id=471d313cbb2a34d4 to API calls to be notified of failures via email.

-If somebody is messing with you and you don't use the randomsanity.org service, please ignore this message.
+If you don't use the randomsanity.org service, please ignore this message.

 ```